About Breeds

 Shedding is a natural process that all dogs go through.
 Corgis are no exception – they will shed their hair coat twice a year, usually in the spring and fall.

-There are a few things you can do to help minimize the amount of shedding your Corgi experiences.
-First, make sure they get plenty of exercise – this will help to release any excess hair that they may be holding onto.
+And there are a few things you can do to help minimize the amount of shedding they experience.
+First, make sure they get plenty of exercise – this will help release any excess hair that they may be holding onto.

 Bestseller No. 2

-Finally, consider using a antistatic coat spray or powder – these can help to reduce the amount of static electricity in their coat, which can make shedding worse.
+Finally, consider using an antistatic coat spray or powder – these can help to reduce the amount of static electricity in their coat, which can make shedding worse.

 Bestseller No. 1